Safe and Successful Home Canning

 If a lid fails to seal, you must reprocess within 24 hours.
 Remove the lid, and check the jar-sealing surface for tiny nicks.
 If necessary, change the jar.
-Always use a new, properly prepared lid, and reprocess using the same processing time.
+Always use a new lid, and reprocess using the same processing time.
 The quality of reprocessed food is poor.

-Freezing of canned foods will not cause spoilage unless jars become unsealed and recontaminated.
+Freezing canned foods will not cause spoilage unless jars become unsealed and contaminated.
 Freezing and thawing will soften food, however.
-If you must store jars where they may freeze, wrap them in newspapers, place them in heavy cartons, and cover the cartons with newspapers and blankets.
+If you must store jars where they may freeze, wrap them in newspapers, place them in heavy cartons and cover the cartons with newspapers and blankets.

-With advancements in kitchen technology, the smooth cooktop has created some challenges for canning.
+With kitchen technology advancements, the smooth cooktop has created some challenges for canning.
 Follow the manufacturer’s recommendations for your smooth cooktop.
 Consider the following:

-Excessive heat reflecting down on the surface can damage the cooktop.
+- Excessive heat reflecting onto the surface can damage the cooktop.
 Examples include discoloration, burner damage, cracked glass tops and metal fused to the glass top.

-Many of these cooktops have burners with automatic shutdowns when heat gets excessive.
+- Many of these cooktops have burners with automatic shutdowns when the heat gets excessive.
 If the burner shuts off during processing, food can be underprocessed and unsafe to consume.

 - White, Athalie, Ann Ford, Elizabeth L. Andress, and Judy A. Harrison.
 2014.
 So Easy To Preserve, 6th ed.
 University of Georgia Cooperative Extension Service.